nicholas-long/environment/zet/20230929145418/README.md

 - basic set of features / subcommands needed for database
   - initialize and set up number of partitions
   - search for one ID or multiple
+  - search for IDs missing from the database - set difference
   - ingest data - pipe it into standard input and an awk script will put it where it belongs
   - print all data
   - compress subcommand - compress text files and append to gzip streams together. called by ingest when a partition gets too large